JohnBra/vite-web-extension/README.md

 <h5>
 This template repository is a side product of my Chrome Extension <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">Supatabs</a>.
 <br />
-If you tend to have thousands of tabs open, or are a OneTab user make sure to check it out <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">here</a>!
+If you tend to have tons of tabs open, or are a OneTab user, make sure to check it out <a target="_blank" rel="noopener noreferrer" href="https://chrome.google.com/webstore/detail/supatabs/icbcnjlaegndjabnjbaeihnnmidbfigk">here</a>!
 </h5>

 <h5>Supatabs is an example and showcase of what you can develop with this template. (anything you want, really 🚀)</h5>